lamberta/devkit-doc/api/animate.md

 An animation transition can be one of the following:

-* `animate.LINEAR` ---Animation has the same speed from start to finish.
+* `animate.linear` ---Animation has the same speed from start to finish.
-* `animate.EASE_IN` ---Animation has a slow start.
+* `animate.easeIn` ---Animation has a slow start.
-* `animate.EASE_OUT` ---Animation has a slow end.
+* `animate.easeOut` ---Animation has a slow end.
-* `animate.EASE_IN_OUT` ---Animation has both slow start and slow end.
+* `animate.easeInOut` ---Animation has both slow start and slow end.
-* `animate.BOUNCE` ---Animation overshoots target and animates back to simulate bouncing.

 ### animator.now (callback)
 1. `callback {function}`